 NOTE: It’s important to add the filling sparingly.
 Otherwise, the buns could split open during baking.
 To prevent this, add no more than 1 tablespoon of filling per bun.

-Just be sure to thaw completely and allow them to come to room temperature before rising and baking.
+When you’re ready to bake, allow them to come to room temperature before continuing with the recipe.

 - 4 cups bread flour divided